ahmedmustafamo/library-management-system/README.md

 - [ ] Exports all borrowing processes of the last month.
 - [x] Implement rate limiting for the API to prevent abuse.
 (Choose only two endpoints to apply the rate-limiting).
 - [x] Dockerizing the application using docker-compose.
-- [-] Implement basic authentication for the API.
+- [x] Implement basic authentication for the API.
-- [ ] Add unit tests (Adding unit tests for only one module shall be enough, choose the easiest one).
+- [x] Add unit tests (Adding unit tests for only one module shall be enough, choose the easiest one).

 ## Technical Requirements
 1. **Programming**: NodeJs.